2024 Kings World Cup

-The 2024 Kings World Cup was the inaugural edition of the Kings World Cup (later known as Kings World Cup Clubs), an international seven-a-side football tournament featuring teams from the Kings League and the Américas Kings League, plus twelve teams from other future international versions of the Kings League, which made their debut in the tournament as wildcards.
-This is the inaugural edition of the Kings World Cup, and it was held in Mexico from 26 May to 8 June 2024.
+The 2024 Kings World Cup was the inaugural edition of the Kings World Cup (later known as Kings World Cup Clubs), an international seven-a-side football tournament featuring teams from the Kings League and the Américas Kings League, plus twelve teams from future international versions of the Kings League, which made their debut as wildcards.

+It took place in Mexico from May 26 to June 8.
 On 20 April, it was announced that the tournament finals would be held at Estadio BBVA in Monterrey.

 Background

 On 7 November 2023, a new tournament was announced, tentatively named the Kings League World Cup.
 It was announced as featuring 20 teams from the Kings League, with 10 teams from Spain and 10 from the Americas, along with teams from other countries, totaling 32 teams.
 It was held in Mexico from 26 May to 8 June 2024.

 Following the announcement, it was confirmed that former Sweden striker Zlatan Ibrahimović would preside over the competition.